StateVoicesNational/Spoke/README.md

 3. Set Request URL under "Messaging" to http://<<YOUR_NGROK>>.ngrok.io/twilio
 4. In `.env` set `TWILIO_APPLICATION_ID` to the Twilio Spoke Dev application ID
 5. In `.env` set `TWILIO_STATUS_CALLBACK_URL` to  http://<<YOUR_NGROK>>.ngrok.io/twilio-message-report

+# License
+Spoke is licensed under the MIT license.